The coronavirus has officials running the world from home - Local News 8

 The coronavirus has officials running the world from home

 More and more of the world is working from home as the novel coronavirus spreads — and so is Prime Minister Justin Trudeau.
-Canada’s leader is currently trying to run his country in self-isolation as his wife, Sophie Grégoire Trudeau, awaits the results of a coronavirus test, his office confirmed on Thursday.
+Canada’s leader is currently trying to run his country in self-isolation after his wife, Sophie Grégoire Trudeau, tested positive for coronavirus.

 The indiscriminate virus has caused dozens of government officials around the world — from administrators to heads of state — to take precautionary measures after finding that they have been infected or have been in contact with infected people.